edge-ml/docs/Tutorials/Getting-Started-Arduino.md

 ### Label Data
+Now that you have collected your training data, you have to add labels to it so that they can be processed in the model training generation step later.
+Please navigate to "Labelings" in the navigation bar in your project.

+TODO IMAGE

+Click "+ Add Labeling Set" to add a new set of labels.
+You can now enter the name of the labeling set.
+Then click on "+ Add Label" to add your desired labels.
+The colors for the labels are generate automatically for you and you can easily change them by entering a different color HEX code.

+TODO IMAGE

 ### Train Classifier
 Now that you have collected some data and labeled different acitivities, please follow the steps in [this Google Colab Notebook](https://colab.research.google.com/drive/1JeKOSQvd5xayBETpWO-uPHtiKgKmGjUv?usp=sharing) to train a classifier.